craic/arduino_power/README.md

 The 5V output from the boost circuit is available on the standard Arduino shield 5V pin, which allows you to stack this with an Arduino and other shields without any additional wires.

-By default the shield will deliver power but you can add the optional switch that they provide to trun power on and off as desired.

-In this project you do not want to add that switch !
-We are going to add some simple external circuitry which extends the functionality of the board, at the expense of a few external wires.
+By default the shield will deliver power but you can add the optional switch that they provide to turn power on and off as desired. *In this project you do not want to add that switch !* We are going to add some simple external circuitry which extends the functionality of the board, at the expense of a few external wires.